RaynorLEE/CATS/README.md

 ## Environment Setup

-To run the code, follow these steps:
+Please follow these steps to execute our code:

 1. **Install dependencies:**
    Create a python environment and install the required packages.
 You can refer to the `requirements.txt` from [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/blob/main/requirements.txt).